awlondon/d9l294il0oqy-dqr3/docs/archive/08_legal/05_cafe_legal_and_financial_specifications.md

 - **Franchisor Rights & Obligations**: Summarizes franchisor commitments (brand development, initial training, ongoing support) and franchisee obligations (compliance, fees, reporting).
 Notes exhibits/schedules such as Site Criteria, Design Guidelines, Opening Checklist, Insurance Requirements, and Manuals Acknowledgement.

 ## Membership & Guest Pass Terms of Service
-- **Membership Types & Fees**: Defines available plans (e.g., unlimited family plan, part-time, add-on children) with included benefits (supervised play for specified children, coworking access, café discounts) and pricing.
+- **Membership Types & Fees**: Defines available plans (e.g., unlimited family plan, part-time, add-on children) with included benefits (supervised play for specified children, coworking access, cafe discounts) and pricing.
 Includes auto-payment terms (monthly billing) and initial enrollment fees.
 - **Billing & Cancellation**: Explains auto-renewal and cancellation policy requiring 30 days’ notice before next billing.
 States partial-month refunds are not provided; prorated credits may apply for extended closures.
 Describes late fees and service suspension after grace periods.
 - **Access & Check-In**: Requires adult members and children to check in with matching wristbands/IDs.
 Only pre-authorized adults may pick up each child; ID checks may apply.
 - **Use of Facilities**: Members and guests must follow Play Area Safety Rules (socks required, no shoes in play structures, no rough play, clean up spills, respect others’ space) and staff instructions.
-Outside snacks only in designated café areas; water bottles permitted.
+Outside snacks only in designated cafe areas; water bottles permitted.
 Notes age-specific rules (e.g., quiet zone for under‑2s).
 - **Health & Conduct**: Visitors must be symptom-free; staff may refuse entry or end visits if illness or unsafe conduct is observed.
 Repeated violations can lead to suspension or termination of access.
-- **Waiver & Liability Release**: Members acknowledge inherent risks of indoor play and release Co.work.play and franchisees from liability to the extent permitted by law.
+- **Waiver & Liability Release**: Members acknowledge inherent risks of indoor play and release Co.work.PLAY and franchisees from liability to the extent permitted by law.
 Guardians consent to basic first aid and emergency care.
-Clarifies Co.work.play is not licensed childcare and supervised play is not daycare.
+Clarifies Co.work.PLAY is not licensed childcare and supervised play is not daycare.
 - **Photo/Video Consent**: Informs visitors that photography/video may occur for safety or marketing, with opt-out instructions and usage limits.
 - **Privacy & Data Use**: References the Privacy Policy for details.
 States member data (contact info, child info, payment details, usage history) is used for account management, safety, and communications and is not sold.
 - **Suspension/Termination**: Reserves the right to suspend or terminate membership for non-payment, safety violations, facility misuse, or breach of terms, with applicable refund/credit rules.